-These are observational studies; pregnant women are not asked to do anything differently during their pregnancy.
+Pregnant women who share their pregnancy experience with a MotherToBaby Study are not asked to do anything differently during their pregnancies.
+Interviews are conducted on the phone and it is completely voluntary.
 If you are pregnant and would like to learn how your experiences can benefit others, please call us 1-800-724-2454.

 For information from the CDC on Pregnant women and the flu: http://www.cdc.gov/flu/protect/vaccine/pregnant.htm